Award winning teachers honored at gala (Video, photo gallery)

-Trepal was one of 10 winners honored Wednesday night at the Ballroom at Park Lane.
-They were surprised with news of the distinction in their classrooms last month.
+Trepal was one of 10 winners honored Oct.
+16 at the Ballroom at Park Lane.
+They were surprised with news of the distinction in their classrooms in September.
 Trepal has been teaching for six years, all with CMSD; some of the others have been in the profession for more than 20 or even 30 years.

 The George Gund and Cleveland foundations, the Cleveland Teachers Union and CMSD started the annual awards program in 2016.
 Each of the teachers also received $5,000.

 The goal is to showcase teachers who set a standard of excellence for their peers.
 Winners are expected to share their practice with other teachers through means such as conducting professional development or opening their classrooms to observers.

 This year's winners stress that they build relationships with students and take into account individual differences.

 “It is important to recognize that students come to the classroom with a wide variety of backgrounds and perspectives.
 I feel it is my job to use that knowledge to move each student forward,” said Marc Pohlman, who teaches fourth- and fifth-grade math at Charles A. Mooney PreK-8 School.
 Pohlman's wife, Alexis, won the Excellence in Teaching Award two years ago.